Corporation for Public Broadcasting Transparency Report

 - KDLL periodically reminds contributors/members/donors that its lists are never used outside of the organization.

-For more information, see the KDLL Donor Lists and Political Activities Policy.
+For more information, see the KDLL Donor Lists and Political Activities Policy (see below).

 Local Content and Services Report:

 KDLL annually reports on its impact to the local community, a copy of which is provided to CPB.
-For more information, see the KDLL Local Content and Services Report.
+For more information, see the KDLL Local Content and Services Report (see below).

 Diversity is important to the public service mission of KDLL, and those elements that receive the most attention through the station’s programming are culture, ideas, music, community engagement, geographic location, gender and generation.
 KDLL does not take a position on specific, controversial community issues, political perspectives or religious beliefs as part of its program service, although these topics are covered in community affairs programming.

 Through our community affairs programming, KDLL is consistently exposed to people, organizations and cultures across the community and these connections are utilized to recruit from and promote to various groups for the purpose of staffing, volunteers, membership on the Board of Directors, CAB and other committees working on behalf of KDLL.
 The station is conscious of the value of keeping diversity at the forefront of content planning and meaningful decision-making processes for the organization, but we should and do have goals to continue to improve representations of diversity.